mukunda-/lua-conan/README.md

 This isn't currently distributed by any official Conan repository.

-Protip: When consuming Lua, it's a C library so you can probably get away with linking against a full Release version.
-To do that you can specify the `build_type` and other compiler configuration specifically for `Lua` in a Conan profile.
+Protip: Lua is a simple C library, so you can probably get away with linking your Debug builds against a Release version.
+You can set in a Conan profile the `build_type` and other compiler options for Lua specifically.